 In Maine, if you cannot pay your tax bill for the property you live on, there is something you can do.
 Your city or town can decide that you don't have to pay some or all of it.
 This is called a "poverty tax abatement."

-What else do I need to tell them?
+What else do I need to tell the town when I apply?

 The Town should give you a form with questions.
-If they do not have a form, you can get one from Pine Tree Legal Assistance.
+If they do not have a form, you can get one here and print it.
 If you contact us, we will mail you one.

 On the form, you will be asked to list your: